adamstimb/rmbasicx64site/docs/reference.md

 ### Remarks

 DIR does not yet support listing different folders or files without the .BAS extension.
-The workspace folder is currently fixed to a subdirectory in your installation folder.
+The workspace folder is currently a subdirectory in your installation folder and cannot be changed.
 In a future release it should become possible to change this to something more suitable, e.g. a folder in My Documents.

 ## EDIT